Anybody expecting...

 Anders, 90, died yesterday when the plane he was piloting alone plunged into the waters off the San Juan Islands in Washington state.

 I've now decided there is something to celebrate, and that's the celebration itself.
-This is the second Pride march I've participated in (my little group apparently ending up on the cutting-room floor), and it was much bigger than last year's, the marchers--both members of the LGBTQ community and their allies--totaling around 7000.
-No official count yet on how many people watched the march or took part in the festivities held afterwards, but it was easily in the thousands as Cleveland's downtown was transformed into a sunlit dance club on steroids.
+This is the second Pride march I've participated in--my little UU church group wasn't caught on camera, I'm afraid--and there were a whole lot more people there this year than last year, the marchers--both members of the LGBTQ community and their allies--totaling around 7000.
+7000!
+No official count yet on how many people watched the march or took part in the festivities held afterwards, but it was easily in the thousands as Cleveland's downtown was transformed into a sun-drenched super-duper cosplay Mad Tea Party for the masses.
+The glam masses, that is.
 Now, is there anything else I can tell you that the above video doesn't?
 Just this.
 There was more a sense of camaraderie between those marching and those watching this year.
 I dare say it was even communal.
 You saw all the waving to and fro in that clip, but there's more.
 Every so often a watcher yelled out, "Thank you for doing this!"
 Whenever they waved or I heard the thank-yous I felt at one with those people, an exceedingly rare occurrence for li'l old self-absorbed me.
 Hey, if it takes 7000 people to get over myself, so be it.
 I responded by mostly waving back at the crowd, but at one point I remember yelling out, "And thank you!" because, really, the marchers needed the watchers as much as the watchers needed the marchers.
 Without anyone watching, the whole shebang would have been nothing more than a huge exercise in talking to yourself (and I do that enough on my own anyway.)
 Thank you for doing this.
 Such an expression of solidarity is a reminder that as much as it may resemble Mardi Gras, a Pride march or parade is still very much a political statement, a form of social activism.
 Nothing to celebrate?
 Darling, we have not yet begun to party!